meker12/commerce-channels.en/help/amazon-channel/amazon-matching-attributes-values.md

 1. Click the **[!UICONTROL Matching Attribute Values]** tab.

     Listings that have a corresponding [!DNL Commerce] catalog product show a linked value in the _Magento Product SKU_ column.
 Clicking a link opens the corresponding catalog product detail page.
-Changes to Amazon attributes on the product detail page do not sync back to [!DNL Amazon sales channel].
+Changes to Amazon attributes on the product detail page do not sync back to Amazon sales channel.

 >[!TIP]
 >To edit or assign the mapping for a listing to a catalog product, see [Update Required Info](./amazon-manually-update-incomplete-listing.md).